 When it comes to link building, there are domains you can get a backlink from that can cause your website some trouble.
 These are bad backlinks, and you don’t want them on your website.
-You have to remove bad backlinks from your website to prevent a manual action from Google.
+You have to remove bad backlinks from your website to prevent manual action from Google.

 Removing bad backlinks is one way to keep a healthy backlink profile.
 Maintaining the quality of your backlinks is important to rank your website on SERPs.

 There are simple ways to remove these potentially malicious backlinks from your link profile.
 To keep them under control, you have to monitor your backlinks and check which links fall short of the requirements.

 The first thing to do to remove bad backlinks from your site is to check if your website is at risk from them.
-You have to find the backlinks you need to remove.
+You have to find the backlinks and remove them asap.

 Find Bad Backlinks on Your Website

 What makes a backlink “bad”?
 Well, these websites are labeled as bad links because they don’t comply with Google’s Webmaster guidelines.
 And to find and remove bad backlinks from your link profile, you have to use some SEO tools.

 Here are some of the tools you can use to find bad backlinks on your website:

 That’s why it’s important to identify which links to remove and retain.
 You don’t want to remove a good backlink from your link profile.

-NOTE: When you search for the bad links on your site, double-check the result that you get from these tools.
+NOTE: When you search for bad links on your site, double-check the result that you get from these tools.
 Some websites are low-rated because they’re startups.
 And that does not necessarily mean that these websites don’t have quality content.